2014 Major League Soccer season: Schedule

 Teams played 34 games: 17 at home and 17 away.
 The nine Western Conference teams faced each West club three times, with the home teams reversed from the previous year.
 The 10 Eastern Conference teams played 7 East teams three times (home teams reversed from 2013) and two East teams twice.
 Eastern and Western Conference teams played each other once, with the home team reversed from previous year.
+90 percent of matches were on weekends.
+A proposal to cut the regular season to 28 matches and allow for balanced in-conference schedules was reported in the media but not adopted.